japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-Source.md

 Schema of the source

-NOTE: `schema` _seems_ to be used for tests only and a duplication of <<spark-sql-streaming-StreamSourceProvider.adoc#sourceSchema, StreamSourceProvider.sourceSchema>>.
+NOTE: `schema` _seems_ to be used for tests only and a duplication of <<spark-sql-streaming-StreamSourceProvider.md#sourceSchema, StreamSourceProvider.sourceSchema>>.

 |===